Danish Realm: Proposed Greenlandic independence

 The Greenlandic self rule act of 2009 gives Greenland a way to achieve independence.
 First, the Greenlandic people must make the decision, after which there should be negotiations between the Greenlandic government (Naalakkersuisut) and the Danish government about how to practically implement it.
 The agreement reached needs to be ratified by Inatsisartut, and approved in a referendum in Greenland.
 It also needs consent from the Folketing, in accordance with section 19 of the Danish constitution.
 That section states that any changes to the Kingdom's territory needs to be approved by the Folketing.
 Greenlandic independence does not require a constitutional change; instead, if Greenland were to become independent, the rules in the constitution regarding Greenland would become void.

-With regards to international law, Denmark signed the Indigenous and Tribal Peoples Convention in 1996 and acknowledged the Greenlandic Inuit as an Indigenous people.
+With regard to international law, Denmark signed the Indigenous and Tribal Peoples Convention in 1996 and acknowledged the Greenlandic Inuit as an Indigenous people.
 In the 2009 self rule act, Denmark recognised the Greenlandic people as a "people" within the context of international law, and their inherent right to self-determination.